-Executive Summary
+Executive Summary and Origin

-The Appellate Advisory Committee and the Court Technology Advisory Committee recommend amending the trial and appellate rules to require that attorneys and self-represented parties in both trial and appellate courts initially provide the same contact information, including e-mail addresses if available, and provide that changes in this information trigger a requirement that they notify the court and other parties.
-The rule amendments would also clarify that if multiple attorneys from the same law firm, corporation, or public law office are joining in a document filed in the Court of Appeal, the cover of the document must include the names and State Bar numbers for all of the attorneys, but the law firm, corporation, or public law office must designate only one attorney to receive notices and other communications from the court.
-The Judicial Council information sheets regarding appeals to the appellate division would be revised to reflect the proposed changes in rule 8.816 and to update web addresses referenced in these forms, and Notice of Change of Address (form MC-040) would be revised to clarify that it can be used to provide notice of changes not only in an address, but in other contact information as well.
+This is a revised version of a proposal that was circulated for public comment in spring 2011.
+The current California Rules of Court are inconsistent regarding the contact information that must be provided in documents filed by attorneys or self-represented parties in trial and appellate court proceedings and about notification of the court and other parties when this contact information changes.
+This proposal would amend these rules to require that attorneys and self-represented parties in both trial and appellate courts initially provide the same contact information, including e-mail addresses if available, and provide that changes in this information, including e-mail addresses, trigger a requirement that they notify the court and other parties.
+This proposal would also clarify that if multiple attorneys from the same law firm, corporation, or public law office are joining in a document filed in the Court of Appeal, the cover of the document must include the names and State Bar numbers for all of the attorneys, but the law firm, corporation, or public law office must designate only one attorney to receive notices and other communications from the court.
+This proposal originated from suggestions submitted by a Clerk of the Court of Appeal and by the California Appellate Court Clerks Association.